The enableAggregateAlert() GraphQL mutation is used to enable an aggregate alert.

 Given Datatype

 For this input datatype, you would give the unique identifier of the aggregate alert to enable, and the name of the associated view.
-This is described in the table here:
+Click on the Show Query link above the Syntax section for an example of how to get the aggregate alert identifiers.

 Table: EnableAggregateAlert